Greetings from your Before I Do Team!

 Even if you are joining a small bridal fair and you only have 2 to 3 people to man your booth, it pays to be prepared.
 Nobody wants to talk to a salesperson who doesn’t know what they are offering or what they are talking about.
 Clients will just go to your nearest competitor who is ready to answer their concerns.
 A team that knows your products/services, what they need to do and how to do it, it will immediately increase your chances of booking clients on the spot.Bridal fair etiquette is also important.
 Eating, talking on mobile phones, standing with arms crossed are just some of the behaviors that keep visitors away.
 Click here to read more on Bridal Fair Etiquette.

 - Work on your pre-event marketing and post-event follow up.

 Before the bridal fair, your company should be reaching out to potential clients, informing them that you’ll be at Before I Do – Wedding and Debut Fair, and what they can expect when they visit you: new products/services, special discounts/promos, etc. Get them excited!
 Announcing your participation before the bridal fair will help draw interest and people to the event and especially to your booth.
 After the bridal fair, follow up on all of the positive leads that your team generated from the fair and post all the videos and photos online to not only remind people of your participation or what they missed but to encourage them to touch base with you for their event needs.

 By following this simple checklist or things to do and you’re halfway there.

-If you need help on anything else, feel free to call or email us.
+If you need help with anything else, feel free to call or email us.
 We would be happy to assist you.